What can a Trade Mark Attorney or a Patent Attorney do for me?

 Don’t be afraid to ask.
 Also their business notepaper or website should say if they are regulated by IPReg.

-If you are still unsure you can contact the professional bodies below.
-They both keep up-to-date lists of the registered attorneys who are regulated by IPreg:
+If you are still unsure you can contact IPReg directly.
+They keep an up-to-date list of registered attorneys on their site.

 How should I pay for advice from a Trade Mark or Patent Attorney ?

 You can find information about paying for legal advice and professional services on our Legal Costs page.